fsaia/least-CM-degree/README.md

 ## Sporadic Checks

-- `sporadic_checks_X0_X1.m`: Knowing there are finitely many N for which the modular curves X_1(N) and X_0(N) may not have a sporadic CM point, this code is for checking such N further to see if we can guarantee a sporadic point.
+- `sporadic_checks_X0_X1.m`: Knowing that there are finitely many N for which the modular curves X_1(N) and X_0(N) may not have a sporadic CM point, this code is for checking such N further to see if we can guarantee a sporadic point.
 Specifically, we use the theorem of Faltings-Frey combined with lower bounds on the gonality of these curves and upper bounds on the least degree of a CM point on them.

-- `sporadic_checks_XMN.m`: Knowing there are finitely many pairs (M,N) with M|N for which the modular curve X(M,N) may not have a sporadic CM point, this code is for checking such pairs further to see if we can guarantee a sporadic point.
+- `sporadic_checks_XMN.m`: Knowing that there are finitely many pairs (M,N) with M|N for which the modular curve X(M,N) may not have a sporadic CM point, this code is for checking such pairs further to see if we can guarantee a sporadic point.
 Specifically, we use the theorem of Faltings-Frey combined with a lower bound on the gonality of X(M,N) and an upper bound on the least degree of a CM point on X(M,N).

 - `further_bads_X0_X1.m`: The sequence of N for which techniques from 'sporadic_checks_X0_X1' do not guarantee a sporadic CM point on X_0(N) and X_1(N).